Anuria (Lack of Urination) in Cats

 Cats with anuria are usually quite ill.
 Straining to urinate is not part of anuria.
 That symptom is more likely to be associated with urinary obstruction.
 Cats with anuria do not have any urine produced and therefore do not feel the urge to void urine.

 Anuria is a serious and potentially fatal symptom of acute kidney failure.
-Emergency treatment is necessary in order to give the cat any chance of recovery.
+Emergency treatment is necessary to give the cat any chance of recovery.
 Cats with anuria have a poor prognosis and many do not recover.

 What to Watch For